Phenomenan/udacity-neighborhood-map/README.md

 ## Installation & Running

 Clone or Download the repository and run `npm install` for dependencies installation.
 Then run `npm start`.
 The application will run on http://localhost:3000/
+- Warning: The service worker bundled with create-react-app so it only works in production mode not in the development mode.
+You can run the application in the production by running `npm run serve` and then visit http://localhost:5000/